branchnetconsulting/auto-ossec/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Branch Network Consulting fork of Auto-Enroll for OSSEC
-Extended by: Kevin Branch (BNC)
+Extended by: Kevin Branch (Branch Network Consulting)
-Version 1.4
+Version 1.5
 Supported Systems: Linux, Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This fork makes several changes to auto_ossec.py and ossec_server.py:
+This is a major rework of the original Auto-Enroll for OSSEC (Binary Data Systems)

 * It generates a new ossec.conf on the agent instead of appending to the existing ossec.conf file.
 * It assumes all agent settings other than <server-ip> and <config-profile> will be pulled down from the OSSEC server (agent.conf)
-* It accepts an optional second parameter to specify a config-profile value.
+* It allowsaccepts an optional second parameter to specify a config-profile value.
 It defaults to config-profile 'generic'.
 * It stops and starts the OSSEC agent Linux service even when named "ossec-hids-agent" (like with the Wazuh rpm) rather than the stock service name "ossec"
 * It queues incoming auto_ossec registration requests to resolve the problem of agent ID number collisions during parallel mass deployments
 *   (https://github.com/BinaryDefense/auto-ossec/issues/3)